jmoonware/bean-jmw/README.md

 Typically, the steps of updating the ledgers consists of the following:

+* If ledgers already exist, run 'stage --last' to see when each ledger was last updated.
+Use this info to download the right range of dates in the next step.
-* Download new transactions into the _downloads_ directory
+* Download new transactions into the _downloads_ directory.
+This is done manually through each institution's web interface at the moment.
 * Identify the files
-  * Run 'python -m beanjmw.bci identify' to verify that the downloaded files will be imported with the expected importers defined in accts.py (if not, accts.py and/or the downloaded files may require some hand-editing.)
+  * Run 'stage --identify' to verify that the downloaded files will be imported with the expected importers defined in accts.py (if not, accts.py and/or the downloaded files may require some hand-editing.)
 * Run _extract_ to create new transactions in beancount format
   * If using the stage.py script (the ledger dict in accts.py is set-up)
-    > python -m beanjmw.stage --extract
+    > stage --extract
+    * The stage script will create a ../staging directory with release candidate ledger files.
-  * To do this step manually, on each ledger run
+  * To do this step manually, on each ledger run:
     > python -m beanjmw.bci extract -e _existing-ledger_ > _new-transactions_
     * This will extract the new, downloaded transactions and put them in _new-transactions_.
 The transactions in _new-transactions_ should be incremental (i.e. deduplicated from the _existing-ledger_.)
 * Update yaml rules for any unassigned accounts
-  * Typically, on the first usage of 'bci extract', a few new _unassigned_.yaml files will be created in the downloads/yaml directory (or appended if they already exist), assigning any new transactions that didn't match a rule to 'UNASSIGNED' accounts.
+  * Typically, on the first usage of 'extract', a few new _unassigned_.yaml files will be created in the downloads/yaml directory (or appended if they already exist), assigning any new transactions that didn't match a rule to 'UNASSIGNED' accounts.
   * Edit the _Account_.yaml files in the download/yaml directory to change the new UNASSIGNED accounts to the accounts that are desired (usually I append each _Account_ unassigned.yaml file to the _Account_.yaml file as a start, then edit from there.)
 * Re-run _extract_ with updated rules
 * Create new ledger release candidate
-  * The stage.py script does this automatically in the 'staging' directory and will run a bean-check to make sure it is correct
+  * The stage.py script does this automatically in the 'staging' directory and will run _bean-check_ to make sure it is correct
   * If you are doing this manually, concatenate _existing-ledger_ with _new-transactions_ to a 'release candidate' ledger file (I usually append 'rc' to the name), then run bean-check on this file.
 If it passes, great- your ledger is now updated.
 Back-up your _existing-ledger_, then move the release candidate to the _existing-ledger_.
 * Backup old ledger, move release candidate to current ledger
   * The stage.py script does this with the --update option (and optional --remove option, which cleans up the files) i.e.
-    > python -m beanjmw.stage --update --remove
+    > stage --update --remove
-* Archive (i.e. _file_ downloaded files)
+* Archive the downloaded files:
   * Run
-    > python -m beanjmw.bci file -o ../files
+    > stage --archive
-* Run reports on new ledger
+* Run reports on new ledger(s)
   * The example.sh file has examples of how to generate reports

 Here is the directory structure that will result from the example.sh script: